johndoe31415/hsmwiz/README.md

 Syntax: ./nitrotool [command] [options]

 Available commands:

-Options vary from command to command.
-To receive further info, type
+    identify           Check if a NitroKey is connected and list all contents verifypin          Try to login a NitroKey by entering a PIN or SO-PIN checkengine        Check if the OpenSSL engine driver works init               Initialize the smartcard for the first time, set default SO-PIN and PIN
-    ./nitrotool [command] --help
+    format             Reinitialize the smartcard completely (removing all keys and certificates) and set SO-PIN and PIN back to their original values
-    identify           Check if a NitroKey is connected and list all contents verifypin          Try to login a NitroKey by entering a PIN checkengine        Check if the OpenSSL engine driver works init               Initialize the smartcard for the first time, set default SO-PIN and PIN
+    changepin          Change device PIN or SO-PIN
     explore            Explore the smartcard structure interactively
     unblock            Unblock the transponder's blocked PIN using the SO-PIN keygen             Create a new private keypair on the smartcard